nfdi4cat/ontology-development/competency_questions/chemistry_questions.md

 - which detector X was used in measurement Y?

-- which calibartion technique X was used in measurement Y ?
+- which calibration technique X was used in measurement Y ?

 - how large is the measurement range of device X ?

-- Which sample preapration technique X was used for the measurement Y ?
+- Which sample preparation technique X was used for the measurement Y ?

 - Which measurement settings X were used in measurement Y ?